-Fascial Connections Myofascial Release and Wellness Centre has grown to a team of therapists who possess a passion to pursue excellence in what they do professionally and personally.
+Fascial Connections Myofascial Release and Wellness Centre has grown to a team of therapists (Registered Massage Therapy, Physiotherapy and Osteopathy) who possess a passion to pursue excellence in what they do professionally and personally.

-All of our Massage Therapists are fully regulated and are members in good standing with the College Massage Therapist of Ontario.
-Our Physiotherapists are fully regulated and are members in good standing with the College of Physiotherapists of Ontario.
-Our Integral Coach holds the ACC accreditation from the International Coaching Federation.
+All of our Therapists are fully regulated and are members in good standing with the College Massage Therapist of Ontario, the College of Physiotherapists of Ontario.

 All of our practitioners fulfill the necessary continuing education requirements and abide by their respective bylaws and regulations.

-Our Massage Therapists and Physiotherapist have obtained Myofascial Release Training as taught by John F. Barnes P.T. and continue to do so regularly.
-All of our Massage Therapists are trained in Structural Myofascial Release Therapy.
+All of our Therapists have obtained Myofascial Release Training as taught by John F. Barnes P.T. and continue to do so regularly.

 See Tara Hagan-Fields if you are experiencing: